cerner/fhir.cerner.com/content/soarian/r4/base/entities/organization.md

 <%= headers status: 200 %>
 <%= json(:SOARIAN_R4_ORGANIZATION_SEARCH_BY_ID) %>

-Note: The examples provided here are non-normative and replaying them in the public sandbox is not guaranteed to yield the results shown on the site
+Note: The examples provided here are non-normative and replaying them in the public sandbox is not guaranteed to yield the results shown on the site.